Professor Seamus Clarke

 Dr. Mary Catherine Lucey

-Professor Lucey serves as an on-site Administrative Coordinator for the TU Dublin program, and she has taught a course in EU Competition Law in the program for many years.
-Professor Lucey has been a Lecturer on the faculty in the School of Law at University College Dublin since 1996, where she teaches EU Competition Law, EU Economic Law, and Competition Law.
+Dr. Lucey serves as an on-site Administrative Coordinator for the TU Dublin program, and she has taught a course in EU Competition Law in the program for many years.
+Dr. Lucey has been a Lecturer on the faculty in the School of Law at University College Dublin since 1996, where she teaches EU Competition Law, EU Economic Law, and Competition Law.
 She served as Academic Director of the LL.M. program at UCD in Commercial Law from 2006 to 2008, and she is currently the Programme Coordinator for the UCD Bachelor of Civil Law Program.
 She has published numerous book chapters, peer-reviewed articles, and other publications related to Irish, UK, and EC Competition Law, EU Law, and Contract Law, and she is co-author of the book, Irish Perspectives on EC Law (Round Hall Sweet and Maxwell, 2003).
-In 2006, Professor Lucey was a visiting professor at Fordham University School of Law in New York, and she was honored as an Irish Canadian University Foundation Scholar in 2005.
+In 2006, Dr. Lucey was a visiting professor at Fordham University School of Law in New York, and she was honored as an Irish Canadian University Foundation Scholar in 2005.

-Professor Lucey earned her Bachelor of Civil Law and LL.M. degrees at National University of Ireland (Cork), where she graduated with First Honors.
+Dr. Lucey earned her Bachelor of Civil Law and LL.M. degrees at National University of Ireland (Cork), where she graduated with First Honors.
 She was awarded her Ph.D. by the London School of Economics and Political Science.
 In 1993 she was awarded the Barrister-at-Law degree from The Honorable Society of King's Inns.

 Dr. Fergus Ryan

 Dr. Ryan has served as the Director of our Legal Internship program since its inception in 2001.
 Dr. Ryan is a Lecturer at Maynooth University, National University of Ireland.
 From 2003-2014, he was a Lecturer in Law at the Dublin Institute of Technology, a school with over 400 undergraduate and postgraduate law students, where he served as Acting Head of the Department of Law from 2003 to 2009.
 From 2002-05, Dr. Ryan also served as a visiting lecturer at the School of Law, Trinity College, Dublin, teaching Family Law.
 He has also served as a visiting lecturer at the Law Society of Ireland and at the Centre for Equality Studies at UCD, and he is an external examiner at WIT and Dublin Business School.